aymeric-collart/aymeric-collart.github.io/_pages/talks.md

 ---
 ## Accepted presentations (abstract reviewed and accepted)
 * <ins>Collart, A.</ins>.
-(2023, November). <b>PNeurotypological considerations of temporal concord processing</b>.
+(2023, November). <b>Neurotypological considerations of temporal concord processing</b>.
 Paper to be presented at the Crosslinguistic Perspectives on Processing and Learning Workshop
 (X-PPL).
 University of Zurich, Zurich, Switzerland. (poster) [Abstract]